ArchiDog1998/XIVDrawer/README.md

 ## Usage

-All things need to be disposed of to close it.
+All things need to be disposed to close it.

 ### VFX stuff

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wE8VVTmQyxQ?si=Lnjw9O4yCyY-I9kO" title="YouTube video player" frameborder="0"</iframe>

-To use this code to show the vfx stuff.
+Use this code to show the Vfx stuff.

 ```c#
 _ = XIVPainterMain.ShowOff();